eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 The value of this criterion is felt most strongly in the contrapositive.
 If the ballots indicate that a candidate would be defeated by any single other candidate in a runoff, then they would not have a strong claim of legitimacy if declared the winner.

 The main drawback of a ranked method is that while it captures ordinal preferences, it cannot capture the distance between those choices.
-Jean-Charles de Borda, who Condorcet criticized, explicitly exacerbates this problem to the extreme by assuming *exact* equidistance between ranks in the units of points.
+The system proposed by Jean-Charles de Borda, who Condorcet criticized, explicitly exacerbates this problem to the extreme by assuming *exact* equidistance between ranks in the units of points.
 Out of $n$ candidates, Borda gives $n-r$ points for being rank $r$ on a ballot.
 So the worst gets 0 points, the next gets 1, and so on.
 Functionally, this is equivalent to electing the candidate with the best average ranking.

 Condorcet claimed this system could rob a majority from their preferred candidate, even when the expressed ballots clearly show that majority preference.